wallix/PEPS/README.md

 ## Docker containers

 First install Docker on your server.
 If you are new to Docker, you can use Docker-ready linux instances at [DigitalOcean](http://digitalocean.com) or similar services.
+We recommend to have at least 2 Gb RAM in your PEPS instance.

 To build the Docker containers and run on a Docker instance, just type: